willhains/fig/README.md

 ## Config Files

 The first part of a config property key is the filename of the config file (without the default file extension `.fig`).
-So, in the examples above, all the keys that start with `db.` come from a file named `db.fig`.
+So, in the examples above, all the keys that start with `db.` come from a file named `db.fig`, located by default in a subdirectory `fig` under the working directory.

-Inside the `db.fig` file, the `db.` prefix can be dropped.
+Inside the `fig/db.fig` file, the `db.` prefix can be dropped.
 For example, `db.url` can be written as just `url=`.

 ```properties
 # DB config file ./fig/db.fig